DCotterill/halixia-hugo/content/ma/be-your-own-boss-328.md

 layout: static
 ---

-Guidance on becoming your own boss
+Guidance on becoming your own boss.

 Starting a business or becoming self-employed is a life-long dream for many, however, it can also be risky so legal and financial aspects need to be carefully considered.